This country-specific Q&A provides an overview to employment and labour law in United Kingdom.

 This Q&A is part of the global guide to Employment & Labour.
 For a full list of jurisdictional Q&As visit http://www.inhouselawyer.co.uk/index.php/practice-areas/employment-labour-law/

-An employer who dismisses an employee on the grounds, whether directly or indirectly, of one of the characteristics protected from discrimination under the Equality Act 2010, will be liable for a discrimination claim.
+An employer who dismisses an employee for a reason which is directly or indirectly discriminatory, based on the characteristics protected from discrimination under the Equality Act 2010, will be liable for discrimination.

 What, if any, additional considerations apply if large numbers of dismissals (redundancies) are planned?

-If an employer proposes to dismiss 20 or more employees within a 90 day period or less, the employer will be required to inform and consult with representatives of affected employees on a collective basis.
-These obligations are set out in the Trade Union and Labour Relations (Consolidation) Act 1992 (TULRCA).
-The definition of ‘redundancy’ to which they apply is wider than that applying to individual redundancies under the Employment Rights Act 1996.
-A proposal to dismiss employees for a reason not related to the individuals will fall within the scope of redundancy under TULRCA.
+The definition of ‘redundancy’ which TULRCA applies is wider than that applying to individual redundancies under the Employment Rights Act 1996.
+A proposal to dismiss employees for any reason, not related to the individuals themselves, will fall within the scope of redundancy under TULRCA.
 This includes, for example, a proposal to dismiss employees for failing to agree to new terms and conditions of employment.

-An employer must notify the Secretary of State where it proposes 100 or more redundancies within a 90 day period (see question 10 below).
+An employer must notify the Secretary of State where it proposes 100 or more redundancies within a 90 day period.

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?